OpenMusicKontrollers/monobus/README.md

 ### OSC to Lawo MonoBus bridge

-Control your Lawo MonoBus devices via an OSC server that talks to FTDI USB adapters..
+Control your Lawo MonoBus devices via an OSC server that talks to FTDI USB adapters.

 #### Build status